 Meanwhile, the big-budget movie maker has millions of dollars and a promotional budget, actors, special effects, sound effects, musical scores, etc. We have some carefully arranged lines and curves on paper.
-Best make the most of them.
+Best to make the most of them.

 How?
 How do we prepare to do that?
 It’s vital to read books by other writers.
 Lots of them.
 Thousands.
 Worried you won’t have enough time to write?
 Don’t.
 Reading counts as writing time.

 Get to know the recent award-winning and notable books, but don’t stop there.
-Make sure that a good part of your reading diet is composed of books published over time, especially during the past three-to-five years.
+Make sure that a hearty part of your reading diet is composed of books published over time, especially during the past three-to-five years.

 Don’t become easily discouraged if you notice a variety of books that tackle the same theme, especially if they don’t cover all age ranges.
 There is always room for excellent stories, so long as your twist, your breathing characters, and your voice keeps them fresh.